nuxt-community/nuxtent-module/docs/content/Usage.md

 Nuxtent injects the `$content` helper into Nuxt's `content.app` instance that allow you to dynamically request your content data inside pages.

 * `$content`,  Function, that takes as its first argument the name of the registered directory whose content you are requesting.
 The function fetches all the data from the markdown files inside that directory and returns two methods, `get` and `getAll`, for accessing the requested content.
-  * `get`, Function, takes in the route's path and returns a promise that contains the content of that specific route.
+  * `get`, Function, takes in the content's permalink and returns a promise that contains the content of that specific route.
   * `getAll` Function, takes no arguments and returns a promise that contains all the content data retrieved from the registered directory.

 *Note: You must use Nuxt's `asyncData` or `fetch` methods in order to request content, which are only available inside pages*